nap2000/docs/admin-organisations.rst

 #.
 Email options.
 Sets up the email proxy server that this organisation will use.

+  *  Email to get Help.
+The administrator email.
+If set this email address will also be sent emails notifying them of permission changes made to the organisation settings (See below for settings marked as "nodity admin")
+  *  Smtp Host.
+The host name of the smtp relay that will forward email messages from the smap server.
+  *  Email domain.
+  *  Email user name
+  *  Email password
+  *  Email server port

 #.
 Appearance

    *  Set the Banner logo for webforms